microchip-pic-avr-examples/avr128da48-freertos-tickless-mplab-mcc/README.md

 ## Summary

-This repository provides an MPLAB® X project that shows how to use the FreeRTOS library to create a basic demo application that toggles a LED using the tickless mode on AVR128DA48 microcontroller.
+This repository provides an MPLAB X project that shows how to use the FreeRTOS library to create a basic demo application that toggles an LED using the Tickless mode on AVR128DA48 microcontroller.

 ## How to Program the Curiosity Nano Board

-This chapter shows how to use the MPLAB® X IDE to program an AVR® device with an Example_Project.X.
+This chapter shows how to use the MPLAB X IDE to program an AVR device with an `Example_Project.X`.
 This can be applied to any other projects.

 - Connect the board to the PC

-- Open the Example_Project.X project in MPLAB® X IDE
+- Open the `Example_Project.X` project in MPLAB X IDE

-- Set the Example_Project.X project as main project
+- Set the `Example_Project.X` project as main project

   - Right click the project in the **Projects** tab and click **Set as Main Project**
     <br><img src="images/Program_Set_as_Main_Project.png" width="600">

-- Clean and build the Example_Project.X project
+- Clean and build the `Example_Project.X` project

-  - Right click the **Example_Project.X** project and select **Clean and Build**
+  - Right click the `Example_Project.X` project and select **Clean and Build**
     <br><img src="images/Program_Clean_and_Build.png" width="600">

 - Select **AVRxxxxx Curiosity Nano** in the Connected Hardware Tool section of the project settings: